UCdasec/TripletPower/README.md

 ** The dataset and code are for research purpose only**

+TripletPower aims to reduce the number of training traces for deep-learning side-channel attacks.
+Specifically, TripletPower leverages Triplet Networks and can reduce the number of training traces to hundreds.

 ## Reference
 When reporting results that use the dataset or code in this repository, please cite the paper below: